OWASP/wstg/document/4-Web_Application_Security_Testing/07-Input_Validation_Testing/20-Testing_for_Mass_Assignment.md

 When the analysis is performed with a gray-box testing approach, it is possible to follow the same methodology to verify the issue.
 However, the greater knowledge on the application allows to more easily identify frameworks and handlers subject to mass assignment vulnerability.
 In particular, when the source code is available, it is possible to search the input vectors more easily and accurately.
 During a source code review, use simple tools (such as the grep command) to search for one or more common patterns within the application code.
-Access to the db schema or to the source code allows also to easily identify sensitive fields.
+Access to the DB schema or to the source code allows also to easily identify sensitive fields.

 #### Java